-The net tangible asset backing ("NTA") of Alternative Investment Trust ("AIQ" or the "Trust") increased by 12.1% during 2022 and the adjusted NTA1 increased by 16.9%, both adjusted for capital activity.
-Excluding the impact of foreign exchange movements and capital activity, the portfolio's NTA increased by 5.5% and the adjusted NTA increased by 9.4%.
+The net tangible asset backing ("NTA") of Alternative Investment Trust ("AIQ" or the "Trust") increased by 5.2% during 2023 and the adjusted NTA1 increased 16.6%, both adjusted for the impact of capital activity, most notably the two semi-annual distributions.
+Excluding the impact of foreign exchange movements, the portfolio's NTA increased by 5.6% and the adjusted NTA increased by 17.2%.